DASPRiD/gnome-shell-extension-area-screenshot/README.md

 Configuration
 -------------

-By default, this extension does nothing; you have to assign a keyboard shortcut to it.
-To do this, you can run the following command:

-key='/apps/metacity/global_keybindings/run_command_10'<br>
-gconftool-2 -s --type string "$key" '&lt;Super&gt;Print'
+By default, this extension is configured to work with the keybinding &lt;Super&gt; + Print.
+You can change this binding via gsettings, although a configuration tool will be added soon.
+When you are not installing the extension via via https://extensions.gnome.org, you have to compile the gschema file manually.

 Usage
 -----